Can't make it to the ceremony? A stream of the ceremony will be available right here. Watch it live Saturday at 10 a.m.

 Note: It is not necessary to bring your laptop to this session.

-For graduates in the DO, DPM, DPT, MSPA, MSA and MSBS programs, ownership of your computer equipment will be transferred to you.
-To facilitate that transition, the Information Technology Services Department will provide instructions at a mandatory meeting on Friday.
-Specifically, you will receive instructions to (1) back up all your data and (2) run a DVD provided by DMU that will automatically update your software and remove your computer from the DMU network.
-Information Technology Services recommends that you complete the process within 15 days after graduation.
+For graduates issued a computer at orientation, ownership of your computer equipment will be transferred to you.
+To facilitate that transition, the Information Technology Services Department will provide instructions at a mandatory meeting on Friday, May 27.
+Specifically, you will receive instructions to (1) back up all your data and (2) run a process that will automatically update your software and remove your computer from the DMU network.
+Information Technology Services will provide additional instructions regarding the entire process via email prior to graduation and during the May 27 meeting and recommends the process is completed within 15 days after graduation.

 If all financial obligations and all academic requirements have been met, graduates will receive their diplomas following the ceremony.

-Diploma distribution will take place on the Skywalk Level of Hy-Vee Hall immediately following the ceremony, until 1:30 p.m.
+Diploma distribution will take place on the south end of the arena floor behind the stage, until 1:30 p.m.

 At Commencement, students receiving two degrees (an MPH, MHA, MBS or MSA) as well as the DO, DPM, MSPA or DPT will march and be seated with the candidates in their full-time (primary) degree program.
 Recognition for the second degree will be announced as the graduate marches across the stage for the primary degree.